yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Levelup_Model.html.md

 <br>
 ###WorldCompletionGate

-A `WorldCompletionGate` has an associated `World` that, once complete, the `Gate` becomes unlocked.
+A `WorldCompletionGate` has an associated `World` that, once complete, the `Gate` opens.

 **A `WorldCompletionGate` contains the following elements:**

-- `mAssociatedWorldId` - The `World` that needs to be completed in order to unlock the Gate.
+- `mAssociatedWorldId` - The `World` that needs to be completed in order to open the Gate.

 <br>
 **HOW TO DEFINE**